 As the above video indicates, this mythical kid’s deal has rather murky records.

-The case towards astronaut ice cream
+The case of astronaut ice cream

 So is there any argument that astronaut ice cream did fly in space?